Montreal: A Brief Introduction to Canada’s Most European City

 During Montreal’s long winters, life slows on the streets of downtown as people escape into La Ville Souterraine, a parallel subterranean universe.
 This underground “city” evolved when major building developments in the downtown put their below-street areas to profitable use, leasing space for shops and other enterprises.
 Over time, these spaces became connected with Metro stations and then with each other.
 It became possible to ride long distances, and walk shorter ones through mazes of corridors, tunnels and plazas.
 There are now more than 1,700 shops, hundreds of restaurants and more than forty cinemas and theaters down there.

-Montreal is a great city to visit and I would recommend anybody who enjoys European culture (but might not be willing to spend the money necessary to get there), to come check out the closest thing we have in North America.
-You won’t be disappointed and you will most likely want to come back.
+Montreal is a great city to visit and we would recommend anybody who enjoys European culture (but might not be willing to spend the money necessary to get there) to come check out the closest thing we have in North America.
+You won’t be disappointed and you will likely want to keep coming back.